pybliometrics-dev/pybliometrics/docs/classes/AffiliationSearch.rst

         Max Planck Institute for Competition and Innovation

-The class mostly serves to provide a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ storing information about the affiliation.
+The primary function of the class is to provide a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_, each storing information about the affiliation.
 One of them is the affiliation ID which you can use for the :doc:`AffiliationRetrieval <../classes/AffiliationRetrieval>` class:

 .. code-block:: python